HewlettPackard/hpe-sd-cloud/kubernetes/docs/elastalert/README.md

-# Configuring SD alerts in ELK
+# Configuring SD alerts in EFK
-Alerting with ELK is optional in the SD helm chart and it is not activated by default.
-There is and additional pod in ELK example that can be activated during the installation, called [Elastalert](https://github.com/Yelp/elastalert).
+Alerting with EFK is optional in the SD helm chart and it is not activated by default.
+There is and additional pod in EFK example that can be activated during the installation, called [Elastalert](https://github.com/Yelp/elastalert).
 It will query the Elasticsearch indexes and it will generate alerts based on some preconfigured rules.

 This extra pod takes care of periodically querying Elasticsearch, then the data is passed to the rule which determines when a match is found.
 When the match occurs, it is given to one or more alerts, which take action based on the match.